 Most corn syrup will indicate an expiration date on its packaging.
 While it may be perfectly safe to use the syrup after this date, its quality may lessen.

 Even if the corn syrup is slightly past its expiration date, if it looks and smells normal, it is probably fine to use.
-It may have just lost some of its flavor, quality, and consistency.
+It may have lost some flavor, quality, and consistency.

-Some brands, such as Karo Syrups, indicate that corn syrup can be used indefinitely without any negative side effects, though it is encouraged to use by the printed expiration date for quality reasons.
+Some brands, such as Karo Syrups, indicate that corn syrup can be used indefinitely without any negative side effects.
+However, it is encouraged to use by the printed expiration date for quality reasons.

 How To Store Corn Syrup